PeeperLab/CopywriteR/README.md

 ENCODER contains three main functions:

-preENCODER will generate mapability and GC-content files for a specified bin size and reference genome.
+preENCODER will generate bin, mapability, GC-content, blacklist and capture regions .bed files for any specified bin size.
-For every combination of reference genome and bin size, a new set of mapability and GC-content files needs to be created. preENCODER takes pre-assembled 1kb bin mapability and GC-content files as input.
+For every combination of reference genome and bin size, a separate set of mapability and GC-content files needs to be created. preENCODER takes pre-assembled 1kb bin mapability, GC-content and blacklist .bed files as input.
+Available reference genomes are hg19, mm9 and mm10.
 These can be downloaded from the release section.
-Available reference genomes are hg19, mm9 and mm10.

     preENCODER(MAPA_GC_location, outputFolder, binSize, reference)